• Skip to primary navigation

 Example #3

-Although this is not a direct example of a bootstrapping yield curve, sometimes one needs to find the rate between two maturities.
+Although this is not a direct example of a yield curve bootstrapping, sometimes one must find the rate between two maturities.
 Consider the zero-rate curve for the following maturities.

-Now, if one needs the zero-coupon rate for 2-year maturity, he needs to linearly interpolate the zero rates between 1 year and 3 years.
+Now, if one needs the zero-coupon rate for 2-year maturity, he needs to linearly interpolate the zero rates between 1 year and three years.

 Solution: